 “Suppliers will not use forced labor, including, but not limited to, prison labor, indentured or slave labor, or bonded labor.
 Suppliers will adopt measures to ensure that facilities are not utilized in human trafficking and will monitor their supply chain for such practices.”

 Additional examples of our efforts against forced labor include our longstanding prohibition of the use of cotton from Uzbekistan and Turkmenistan, and our more recent position statements and monitoring involving allegations of forced labor of North Koreans in China’s Shandong Province and of Muslim Uighurs in China’s Xinjiang Province.

-Fruit of the Loom is a private corporation doing business around the world, and, in particular, in California and the United Kingdom.
-Fruit of the Loom manufactures goods in the apparel and sporting goods industries, and our applicable businesses exceed the financial thresholds which require compliance with the CTSCA and MSA.
+Fruit of the Loom is a private corporation doing business around the world, and, in particular, in California, the United Kingdom and Australia.
+Fruit of the Loom manufactures goods in the apparel and sporting goods industries, and our applicable businesses exceed the financial thresholds which require compliance with the CTSCA, the UKMSA, and the AMSA.

 Our supply chain is composed of factories that we own and operate, in addition to factories directly sourced by our Company or licensees that produce our family of brands.